-When in doubt, go with Dr. Veronica and Dr. Alan‘s advice.
+When in doubt, go with Dr. Alan Schlussel and Dr. Hannah Canuto‘s advice.

 There are some cases – particularly in severe aqueous deficient dry eye from primary auto-immune disease – where keeping the eyes wet with tear supplementation is a must, period, because otherwise the eyes would be at risk of abrasions or even ulceration.